aprilhong/bankchurn/README.md

 # Business Case: European Bank Churn Predictions with XGBoost Machine Learning Model

------- A project overview should be a few sentences long stating the problem you solved, what data was used in the project, and your modeling results.
+Problem solved

 The high rate of customers leaving banks (churn rate) suggests deficiencies in several areas, including customer experience, operational efficiency, and the competitiveness of products and features.
 This necessitates a focus on understanding and managing customer churn to improve overall customer satisfaction and achieve sustainable growth.
 If a customer churns, it means they left the bank and took their business elsewhere.
 If you can predict which customers are likely to churn, you can take measures to retain them before they do.

+data used

+modeling results

 ###  File Descriptions
 <details>